“I took hold of his hand; my fingers trembled; I grasped and pressed the fingers of my tyrant.”

 I recalled how on that awful first day that marked the beginning of my trial, he had been late in arriving to the courthouse.
 When he had at last showed, he had looked in my direction and I had felt a faint flicker of hope when I met that look, a hope that prevailed in spite of the awful whispers that told me that Complin was a hanging judge.
 For that look had held such a peculiar sympathy, almost an angelic grace, in it that I felt that any man who could look at another man in such a fashion could not act without mercy.
 But that brief moment of assurance ended, for somehow he sensed that I perceived that sympathy and in an instant he quenched whatever angel-part of his soul had shone from out his gaze, and the look that fell on me was of such blank severity that I felt my own soul stiffen beneath it…

 The evidence martialled against me was unanswerable; the honor of the witnesses, irreproachable; my crime, the vilest and most wretched of its kind.
 I had robbed the mistress of the household that I served, a mistress whose generosity left me no recourse to sympathy, no motive except the most perverse ingratitude.
-I had robbed that She who had allowed me, miserable and unloved orphan, to kneel by her side as she read aloud to me from volumes of poetry and taught me to read alongside her – that She who had treated me since boyhood with that mixture of cold command and reserved tenderness that ensures the adoration of its beneficiary – that She who had raised me from scullery boy to steward and had trusted me as much, nay more, than one of her own family.
+I had robbed that She who had allowed me, miserable and unloved orphan, to kneel by her side as she read aloud to me from volumes of poetry and taught me to read alongside her – that She who had treated me with that mixture of cold command and reserved tenderness that ensures the adoration of its beneficiary – that She who had raised me as young man of nineteen from scullery boy to steward and had trusted me as much, nay more, than one of her own family.
 Had she not told me often enough during our long, midnight conversations during those winter months when her husband left for a tour of his plantation in Bermuda, or her son departed for Oxford, that I had become something of a husband, something of a son to her?
-Certainly she did not feel the loss of them when I was there to fill their place – and so I did, but with a reverence and fear that neither husband nor son could have felt for her as I, her devoted servant since birth, felt.
+Certainly she did not feel the loss of them when I was there to fill their place – and so I did, but with a reverence and fear that neither husband nor son could have felt for her as I, her devoted servant, felt.